Understanding the Law

 The Crimes Code, Title 18, includes a number of sections prohibiting underage drinking and the facilitation of underage drinking.

-Section 6301 makes it illegal for anyone 18 years of age or older to entice, coerce, or aid a minor in the commission of a crime.
+- Section 6301, entitled Corruption of Minors, makes it illegal for anyone 18 years of age or older to commit any act that corrupts or tends to corrupt the morals of a minor or to entice, coerce or aid a minor in the commission of a crime.
 This means anyone over 18 who facilitates underage drinking may be committing a misdemeanor of the first degree and may face penalties including a fine of up to $10,000 and up to five years imprisonment.

-Section 6307 makes it illegal for anyone under 21 years of age to misrepresent his or her age in an attempt to obtain alcohol.
-Violation of this law is a summary offense and can result in fines up to $300 for a first conviction and a misdemeanor of the third degree with fines up to $500 for subsequent convictions.
-In addition, a conviction under this section will result in license suspension in accordance with Section 6310.4, discussed below.
+- Section 6307, entitled Misrepresentation of Age to Secure Liquor or Malt or Brewed Beverages, makes it illegal for anyone under 21 years of age to misrepresent his or her age in an attempt to obtain alcohol.
+Violation of this law is a summary offense and can result in fines up to $300 for a first conviction and a misdemeanor of the third degree and with fines up to $500 for subsequent convictions.

-Section 6308 makes it illegal for anyone under 21 years of age to purchase, attempt to purchase, consume, possess, or knowingly and intentionally transport alcohol.
+- Section 6308, entitled Purchase, Consumption, Possession or Transportation of Liquor or Malt or Brewed Beverages, makes it illegal for anyone under 21 years of age to purchase, attempt to purchase, consume, possess or knowingly and intentionally transport alcohol.
 Violation of this law is a summary offense and can result in fines up to $500 for a first conviction and up to $1,000 for subsequent convictions.
-In addition, a conviction under this section will result in license suspension in accordance with Section 6310.4, discussed below.

-Section 6309 prohibits anyone from knowingly and falsely representing that someone under 21 years of age is older than that in an effort to encourage a retailer to sell alcohol to the minor.
-Violation of this law is a misdemeanor of the third degree, and penalties for adults include imprisonment up to one year and fines between $300 and $2,500.
+- Section 6309, entitled Representing that Minor is of Age, prohibits anyone from knowingly and falsely representing that someone under 21 years of age is older than that in an effort to induce a retailer to sell alcohol to the minor.
+Violation of this law is a misdemeanor of the third degree, and penalties for adults include a minimum fine of $300, with a maximum not to exceed $2500, and can include imprisonment up to one year.

-Section 6310 prohibits anyone from hiring or requesting or inducing a minor to try to buy alcohol.
-Violation of this law is a misdemeanor of the third degree, and penalties can include imprisonment up to one year and fines between $300 and $2,500.
+- Section 6310, entitled Inducement of Minors to Buy Liquor or Malt or Brewed Beverages, prohibits anyone from hiring or requesting or inducing a minor to purchase or attempt to purchase alcohol.
+Violation of this law is a misdemeanor of the third degree, and penalties include a minimum fine of $300, with a maximum not to exceed $2500, and can include imprisonment up to one year.

-Section 6310.2 prohibits anyone in Pennsylvania from making, altering, or selling false identification cards.
-Violation of this law is a misdemeanor of the second degree, and penalties for adults can include imprisonment up to two years and fines between $1,000 and $5,000 for a first offense.
+- Section 6310.2, entitled Manufacture or Sale of False Identification Card, prohibits anyone in Pennsylvania from making, altering or selling identification cards that falsely represent the identity, birth date, or age of another person.
+Violation of this law is a misdemeanor of the second degree, and penalties for adults include between $1,000 and $5,000 for a first offense and can include imprisonment up to two years.
 Fines for subsequent adult convictions are a minimum of $2,500.
 For juveniles, the fines are $500 for a first adjudication and $1,000 for subsequent adjudications.

-Section 6310.3 prohibits anyone in Pennsylvania under 21 years of age from carrying a fake ID to obtain alcohol.
+- Section 6310.3, entitled Carrying a False Identification Card, prohibits anyone in Pennsylvania under 21 years of age from carrying an identification card falsely identifying that person by name, age, date of birth or photograph as being 21 years of age.
+This section further makes it unlawful to obtain or attempt to obtain alcohol by using the identification card of another or which has not been lawfully issued to the person carrying it.
 Violation of this law is a summary offense for the first conviction and a misdemeanor of the third degree for subsequent convictions.
 Penalties for 18- to 20-year-olds for a first conviction can be imprisonment up to 90 days and fines up to $300.
-Penalties for subsequent convictions can be imprisonment up to one year and fines between $500 and $2,500.
+Penalties for subsequent convictions can be imprisonment up to one year and a fine of not more than $500.
 For juveniles, fines up to $500 may be imposed.
-In addition, a conviction under this section will result in license suspension in accordance with Section 6310.4, discussed below.

 The Vehicle Code